-Starting in 2016, we are moving to an email-style monthly newletter to ensure you get your IJHS info when and where you need it!
+Starting in 2016, we moved to an email-style monthly newsletter to make sure you received the most up-to-date IJHS news.
 If you would like to subscribe, send your email request to email@example.com.

 Highlights from the May 2015 Historical News Newsletter